tasdikrahman/tasdikrahman.me/_posts/2020-11-27-to-self-host-or-to-not-self-host-your-kubernetes-cluster.md

 If you are in a very specialised environment where you absolutely know what you are doing and you must, this post is obviously not for you, in which case I would love to hear more about your learnings :).

-Coincidentally, my last post was also about the trade-offs in specific situation similar to this situation, hope you have this piece informative.
+Coincidentally, my last post was also about the trade-offs in specific situation similar to this situation, when dealing with kubernetes.
+Hope you have found this piece informative.

 ### Links